African e-commerce startup Jumia’s shares open at $14.50 in NYSE IPO

 With the public offering, Jumia becomes the first startup from Africa to list on a major global exchange.

-In an updated SEC filing, Jumia indicated it is offering 13,500,000 ADR shares, for an opening price spread of $13 to $16 per share, representing 17.6 percent of all company shares.
+In an updated SEC filing, Jumia indicated it is offering 13,500,000 ADR shares for an opening price spread of $13 to $16 per share, representing 17.6 percent of all company shares.
 The IPO could raise up to $216 million for the internet venture.

 Since the original announcement (and reflected in the latest SEC docs), Mastercard Europe pre-purchased $50 million in Jumia ordinary shares.

 The IPO creates another milestone for Jumia.
-The company became the first African startup unicorn in 2016, achieving a $1 billion valuation after a funding round that included Goldman Sachs, AXA and MTN.
+The company in 2016 became the first African startup unicorn, achieving a $1 billion valuation after a funding round that included Goldman Sachs, AXA and MTN.

-There’s a lot to breakdown on Jumia’s going public.
+There’s a lot to break down on Jumia’s going public.
 The company is often dubbed the “Amazon of Africa,” and like Amazon, Jumia comes with its own mixed buzz.
 Jumia’s SEC F-1 prospectus offers us more insight into the venture, and perhaps any startup from Africa, thus far.

 About Jumia